For many years the world has seen organizations founded to drive progress in environmental sustainability.

 The connected, amplified voice of social media has shifted the sustainability conversation from a technical to a humanizing conversation.
 This makes it very difficult for companies to ignore their own responsibilities to the environment and more important brand reputation and loyalty.

-Having access to information that shows where and how a product is produced now influence whether a consumer purchases a product and with e-labels that is becoming much simpler.
+Having access to information that shows where and how a product is produced now influences whether a consumer purchases a product and with e-labels that is becoming much simpler.
 Knowing that a product or brand is sustainable gives consumers confidence in their purchase and an opportunity to gain customer loyalty and a platform for growth in the process manufacturing industry

 Sustainability on the bottom line